Waking Life: Home media

-The film was released on DVD in North America in May 2002.
+The film was released on VHS and DVD in North America in 2002.
 Special features included several commentaries, documentaries, interviews, trailers, and deleted scenes, as well as the short film Snack and Drink.
-A bare-bones DVD with no special features was released in Region 2 in February 2003.
+A bare-bones DVD with no special features was released in Region 2 in 2003.
 A Blu-Ray was released in Germany and the UK.

 Soundtrack

 The Waking Life OST was performed and written by Glover Gill and the Tosca Tango Orchestra, except for Frédéric Chopin's Nocturne in E-flat major, Op.
 9, No. 2.
 The soundtrack was relatively successful.
 Featuring the nuevo tango style, it bills itself "the 21st Century Tango".
 The tango contributions were influenced by the music of the Argentine "father of new tango" Astor Piazzolla.